hoshsadiq/m3ufilter/README.md

+# NOTE: PROJECT ABANDONED

+I suggest you invest some into setting up TVHeadend instead.
+It can do what m3ufilter does, and more, and better.
+If you are willing to take over the project, feel free to raise an issue.

 # m3ufilter

 This is a utility that will allow you to cleanup your M3U/M3U8/M3U+ files.
 This can change feed titles, names, tvg attributes, add/remove additional entries and much more.